 Header Image: Doug Pensinger/Getty Images

 “View from the Back” was my husband’s suggested title for the blog.
 If truth be told “View from Off the Back and Halfway Down the Hill” might be a more accurate description of my place in the peloton.

 While watching races on the TV, I wondered why it seemed so difficult for some pro-riders to get back to the rest of the bunch.
-Well, now I know how easily half a bike length becomes 500 metres.
+Well, now I know how easily half a bike length becomes 500 metres, and more.
 They now have my total sympathy.
-It’s a lot harder than it looks, unless, of course, you’ve got a few team mates pacing you back up or giving you a bit of a push.
+It’s a lot harder than it looks, unless, of course, you’ve got a few team-mates pacing you back up or giving you a bit of a push or a very “sticky bottle.”
 Wait, that’s not allowed in the pro-peloton.
 Luckily then that doesn’t apply to me.